BarhaPritha/BarhaPritha/README.md

 ## About Me 🙋

-<p align="justify">Detail-oriented and punctual Computer Science and Engineering graduate with resourceful analytical and
+<p align="justify">Detail-oriented and punctual Computer Science and Engineering graduate with resourceful analytical and problem-solving skills.
+Currently pursuing a master's degree in the University of Sydney.
-problem-solving skills.
 Have proficient skills on Python, Java and C# programming.
 Worked as a Trainee Software Engineer at BJIT Group as a full-stack Java EE developer, specialized in Spring framework, and as a Software Engineer at BNX Networks, with primary focus on full-stack web development using Django framework.
 Expert in WordPress web development, and currently is a Level Two seller in Fiverr with 5 stars rating.
 Can multi-task efficiently, and communicate effectively with international clients.
 Have experience training young individuals to introduce them to the software development and freelance marketplace.
 Ambitious to complete projects with new ideas, and dedicated to meet deadlines.</p>
 <br>

 ## How to reach me 📫